osrs-rs/rs2-cache/docs/readme.md

 A low-level API for interfacing with the Oldschool Runescape cache.

-The crate also includes a high-level API that is written in Rust, the usage of it is detailed in the Installation section.
+This crate also includes a high-level API that is written in Rust, the usage of it is detailed in the Installation section.

 ## Installation